Oklahoma City Slickers: Oklahoma City Stampede/Tulsa Tornado's (1984-85)

 The USL had plans to promote stability and increase community presence by operating its teams year-round with an indoor season in the winter, and owner David Fraser spoke early on about playing in the winter of 1984/85 in what was then Oklahoma City's largest indoor sports arena, the Myriad Convention Center.
 However, these plans never materialized for the team or the rest of the league, and the playoff loss to Houston on August 24 would be the last game the team would play in Oklahoma City as the Stampede.
 In December, Fraser announced plans to move the team to Tulsa and rename it the Tornado's (the apostrophe is not a typo), hoping to fill the void left by the folding of the NASL's Tulsa Roughnecks the previous September.
 But in the months following this announcement, it would become clear that despite respectable attendance figures and measures to keep salaries and costs in this new league manageable, profitability and stability would be just as elusive for the USL as it had for its predecessor, the ASL.
 In February a last-ditch set of USL/NASL merger discussions that hoped to bring a financial boost to the USL and a boost in membership to the flagging NASL ended without an agreement.
-In short order the NASL cancelled the 1985 outdoor season (a move that was to mark the end of the league despite their plans at the time to relaunch in 1986), and six of the nine USL teams either ended operations or withdrew from the league.
+In short order the NASL cancelled the 1985 outdoor season, and six of the nine USL teams either ended operations or withdrew from the league.
 Only Dallas and Fort Lauderdale (renamed South Florida) along with an expansion team in El Paso/Juarez joined Tulsa to attempt the USL's 1985 outdoor season.
-Further compounding the challenges of attracting fans and sponsors in a new town on short notice, the Roughnecks' former general manager, Noel Lemon, announced in January that he was starting up a new version of the Roughnecks to return for the 1985 NASL season.
-When the NASL cancelled the 1985 season, the "new" Roughnecks announced a 20-game exhibition schedule that was to start in the same month as the USL season, leaving the city of Tulsa with two hastily assembled and underfunded clubs competing for the attention of the town's soccer fans.
+Further compounding the challenges of attracting fans and sponsors in a new town on short notice, the Roughnecks' former general manager, Noel Lemon, announced in January that he had received permission to use the Roughnecks name for a new squad that he was putting together for the 1985 NASL season.
+When the NASL cancelled the season, Lemon's club announced a 20-game exhibition schedule that was to start in the same month as the USL season, leaving the relatively small city of Tulsa with two hastily assembled and underfunded clubs competing for the attention of the town's soccer fans.